Tillerson: Use of pre-emptive force an option with NKorea

 Hordes of tourists visit both sides, despite the lingering animosity.
 The Korean War ended with an armistice, not a peace treaty, which means the Korean Peninsula remains in a technical state of war.

-President Donald Trump is seen as seeking to examine all options — including military ones — for halting the North's weapons programs before Pyongyang becomes capable of developing a nuclear-tipped missile that could reach the U.S. mainland.
+President Donald Trump is seen as seeking to examine all options — including military ones — for halting the North's weapons programs before Pyongyang becomes capable of threatening the U.S. mainland.

+Tillerson declared an end to the policy "strategic patience" of the Obama administration, which held off negotiating with Pyongyang while tightening of sanctions but failed to prevent North Korea's weapons development.
+Tillerson said U.S was exploring "a new range of diplomatic, security and economic measures."

-While the U.S. and its allies in Seoul and Tokyo implore Beijing to press its economic leverage over North Korea, the Chinese have emphasized their desire to relaunch diplomatic talks — a non-starter for the U.S. under current conditions.
+While the U.S. and its allies in Seoul and Tokyo implore Beijing to press its economic leverage over North Korea, the Chinese have emphasized their desire to relaunch diplomatic talks.

+Tillerson, however, said that "20 years of talks with North Korea have brought us to where we are today."

+"It's important that the leadership of North Korea realize that their current pathway of nuclear weapons and escalating threats will not lead to their objective of security and economic development.
+That pathway can only be achieved by denuclearizing, giving up their weapons of mass destruction, and only then will we be prepared to engage with them in talks," he said.

+Six-nation aid-for-disarmament talks with North Korea, which were hosted by China, have in fact been stalled since 2009.
+The Obama administration refused to resume them unless the North re-committed to the goal of denuclearization, something that North Korea has shown little interest in doing.

+Tillerson urged China and other countries to fully implement U.N. sanctions on North Korea.

-The U.S. and China also disagree over U.S. deployment of a missile defense system to South Korea.
-The U.S. says it's a system focused on North Korea.
-China sees it as a threat to its own security.
+He also accused China of economic retaliation against South Korea over the U.S. deployment of a missile defense system.
+He called that reaction "inappropriate and troubling" and said China should focus on the North Korean threat that makes the deployment necessary.
+China sees the system as a threat to its own security.

 Last week, North Korea launched four missiles into seas off Japan, in an apparent reaction to major annual military drills the U.S. is currently conducting with South Korea.
 Pyongyang claims the drills are a rehearsal for invasion.